spyder-ide/spyder-docs/doc/panes/ipythonconsole.rst

 Spyder also supports several types of specialized consoles.
 A `Sympy console`_ enables creating and displaying symbolic math expressions right inside Spyder.
 A `Cython console`_ allows you to use the Cython language to speed up your code and call C functions directly from Python.
-Finally, a `Pylab console`_ loads common Numpy and Matplotlib functions by default; while this is deprecated and strongly discouraged for new code, it can still be used if necessary for legacy scripts that need it.
+Finally, a `Pylab console`_ loads common NumPy and Matplotlib functions by default; while this is deprecated and strongly discouraged for new code over just importing the modules directly, it can still be used if necessary for legacy scripts that need it.

 .. _Cython console: https://cython.org/#documentation
 .. _Sympy console: https://docs.sympy.org/latest/index.html